 1 Osceola County, Iowa, marriage of George A. Neilson [George H. Thoma] and Leota Fenton, 23 March 1902; Recorder’s Office, Sibley.

 2 Linda McGlynn to Melanie Frick, e-mail, 2004, Personal Correspondence, Thoma Family, Frick Research Files; privately held by Frick, and Brian Adam, conversation with Melanie Frick, 2004.
-Linda and Brian are grandchildren of George Hiram and Anna Leota (Fenton) Thoma.
+Linda and Brian are direct descendants of George Hiram and Anna Leota (Fenton) Thoma.